CartoDB/documentation/app/content/cloud-native-workspace/account-settings/managing-registered-apps.md

 ![Account Settings list registered apps](/img/cloud-native-workspace/account-settings/account_settings_list_apps.png)

-Once the application is registered, you can access by clicking on the link below the name of the app.
+Once the application is registered, you can access directly to it by clicking on the link below the name of the application.

 ### Editing apps

-Once you have registered your app, you will see the list of current registered apps.
+Once you have registered your app, you will see the list of your current registered apps.
 You can access the quick actions menu for managing your app by clicking the three point icon in the top right corner.
 There are 3 options available: Edit, View details and Delete.

 ![Account Settings edit app](/img/cloud-native-workspace/account-settings/account_settings_actions_apps.png)